arangodb/docs/oasis/deployments.md

 [create a regular deployment](#how-to-create-a-new-deployment) and change it to a private network deployment afterwards.

-The deployment will not be reachable from public internet anymore, other than via the Oasis dashboard to administrate it.
+The deployment will not be reachable from the public internet anymore, other than via the Oasis dashboard to administrate it.
 To revert to a public deployment, please contact support via _Request help_ in the help menu.